 - Dan yr Ogof - Powys.
 17 km long cave system, one of major tourist attractions in Wales.
-Found bones of 42 humans and many animals.
+Here have been found bones of 42 humans and many animals.
 Renowned due to beautiful cave formations.

 - Ogof Agen Allwedd - Powys.
 Approximately 32.5 km long cave system, one of the longest cave systems in Wales.

 - Ogof Craig a Ffynnon - Powys.
 Approximately 7 km long cave which contains numerous beautiful cave formations.

 - Ogof Draenen - Blaenau Gwent.
 The second longest cave in United Kingdom, 70 km long cave system.
 Adorned with beautiful cave formations.